 Where did the book idea come from, and what made you decide to collaborate?

 Megan: I wrote a fiction book (Offbeat) for a local (Canadian) publisher and really wanted to get into non-fiction, and I knew Kim might also be interested.
 I really wanted to write a book about a positive way people are reducing their ecological footprint.
 I approached Kim about collaborating since she is a science whiz with a lot of knowledge.
 I thought it would be a really fun way of collaborating because I come from a social sciences and environmental planning background while Kim is a scientist (botanist).
 After a lot of brainstorming, biomimicry was something Kim was familiar with, and it went along with the kind of topic I wanted to write about, but never would have been able to do on my own.

 Biomimicry – what does that mean, and how do you get middle-grade kids to relate?

 Kim: Biomimicry is design inspired by nature, for example buildings cooled by the breeze based on termite mounds, or super-sticky tape that lets a person climb glass, based on gecko feet.
-We used examples of materials kids may find in their own house.
 It’s all about accessible ways to understand environmental issues, including water, shelter, and transportation.